Gyshie/linux/Documentation/crypto/descore-readme.rst

    - 68us per encryption (uses 2k of tables)
    - 96us to set a new key (uses 2.25k of key tables)

-	this is a very nice package which implements the most important of the optimizations which i did in my encryption routines. it's a bit weak on common low-level optimizations which is why it's 39%-106% slower.  because he was interested in fast crypt(3) and password-cracking applications,  he also used the same ideas to speed up the key-setting routines with impressive results.
+	this is a very nice package that implements the most important of the optimizations which I did in my encryption routines. it's a bit weak on common low-level optimizations which is why it's 39%-106% slower.  because he was interested in fast crypt(3) and password-cracking applications,  he also used the same ideas to speed up the key-setting routines with impressive results.
-	(at some point i may do the same in my package).  he also implements the rest of the mit des library.
+	(at some point I may do the same in my package).  he also implements the rest of the mit des library.

 	(code from eay@psych.psy.uq.oz.au via comp.sources.misc)

-fast crypt(3) package from denmark:
+fast crypt(3) package from Denmark:

-	the des routine here is buried inside a loop to do the crypt function and i didn't feel like ripping it out and measuring performance. his code takes 26 sparc instructions to compute one des iteration; above, Quick (64k) takes 21 and Small (2k) takes 37. he claims to use 280k of tables but the iteration calculation seems to use only 128k.  his tables and code are machine independent.
+	the des routine here is buried inside a loop to do the crypt function and I didn't feel like ripping it out and measuring performance. his code takes 26 sparc instructions to compute one des iteration; above, Quick (64k) takes 21 and Small (2k) takes 37. he claims to use 280k of tables but the iteration calculation seems to use only 128k.  his tables and code are machine-independent.

 	(code from glad@daimi.aau.dk via alt.sources or comp.sources.misc)

-swedish reimplementation of Kerberos des library
+Swedish reimplementation of Kerberos des library

   - 108us per encryption (uses 34k worth of tables)
   - 134us to set a new key (uses 32k of key tables to get this speed!)

 	the tables used seem to be machine-independent;
-	he seems to have included a lot of special case code so that, e.g., ``long`` loads can be used instead of 4 ``char`` loads when the machine's architecture allows it.
+	he seems to have included a lot of special-case code so that, e.g., ``long`` loads can be used instead of 4 ``char`` loads when the machine's architecture allows it.

 	(code obtained from chalmers.se:pub/des)

-crack 3.3c package from england:
+crack 3.3c package from England:

-	as in crypt above, the des routine is buried in a loop. it's also very modified for crypt.  his iteration code uses 16k of tables and appears to be slow.
+	as in the crypt above, the des routine is buried in a loop. it's also very modified for crypt.  his iteration code uses 16k of tables and appears to be slow.